 - NICE Guidance Download from: App Store and Google Play

-- Adult Drug Calculations UK (free from App Store and Google Play)
+- Adult Drug Calculations UK (free from App Store)

 - Epocrates (free but watch out for UK applicability)

 - Compatibility of Injectable Medicines – learning module: Available for free.This learning app is aimed at health care staff, especially nursing staff, and trainee pharmacists.
 Download from App Store and Google Play

 - NICE Evidence Search mobile version of incredibly useful resource.